By Jack Norris, Executive Director

 We considered using the $10 gift certificate model, but it would require paying for a very large amount of pre-tests that would likely be wasted if we couldn’t get a post-test from a high percentage of the respondents.
 So, we came up with a new model: Whereas we had been providing payment only at the completion of the post-test, we decided to try immediately paying people $5 for taking the pre-test and then let them know they can receive $10 once they have taken the post-test.

 In October 2016, we handed out 100 booklets each at 6 schools.
 We ended up with 38 responses for a 6.3% pre-test response rate.
-We will do the post-test in late November and early December with hopes that the post-test response will be relatively high.
+We then conducted the post-test in late November and early December, receiving 29 responses for a final response rate of 4.8%.

 Pay Per Read Study